yaranhakan/Quantum-Electronics-Project/README.md

 - `Team3_data.txt`: The unsynchronized data from the time tagger.
 - `README.md`: This file.
 - `main_code.m`: Main code of the project.
 All functions of the project can be reached using this file.

+Note: `data.txt` is not included in the project repository due to its very large size.

 ## Instructions